Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Being in the hospital for heart failure can be a difficult and frightening experience.
 Once you’re back at home, you may worry about your health.
 Here’s how you can stay healthy and prevent the problems that can lead to a stay in the hospital.

 You’ll need to consume less salt and sodium.
 Try to eat fewer fast foods and packaged foods, such as canned soups, frozen meals ("TV dinners") and snack foods, which are high in sodium.
 Anything brined, such as pickles or olives, should be avoided.
 Canned vegetables are often high in sodium, even if they don't taste salty.
 Frozen vegetables are generally preferable, so long as no salt was added.
 You should not add salt to your food, and a good general rule is that if a condiment, such as soy sauce, tastes salty, it probably contains too much sodium and should be avoided.
 Always read food labels to see how much sodium is in the product.
 You should also avoid foods high in saturated fat.
-It's important to ask your health care provider whether it’s safe for you to drink alcohol.
+It's important to ask your healthcare provider whether it’s safe for you to drink alcohol.
 You should decrease the meals you eat out as these can be very high in sodium.
 Make sure you ask your dishes to be made with no added salt.

-Be sure that you know what each of your medications is for, when to take it, and how much to take.
-Find out whether you should continue taking all the medications you were taking before you were admitted to the hospital.
-If a medication type or dose has changed, taking previously prescribed medications may cause problems.
+Be sure that you know what each of your medicines is for, when to take it, and how much to take.
+Find out whether you should continue taking all the medicines you were taking before you were admitted to the hospital.
+If a medicine type or dose has changed, taking previously prescribed medicines may cause problems.
 It’s a good idea for a family member to know this information, too.

-To help you remember when to take your medications, use a timer that rings or vibrates, or get a divided pillbox.
-Bring a current list of all your medications, including doses and when you take them, to each doctor's appointment.
+To help you remember when to take your medicines, use a timer that rings or vibrates, or get a divided pillbox.
+Bring a current list of all your medicines, including doses and when you take them, to each healthcare provider's appointment.
 If you do not have a list, bring all your pill bottles.
-Also, let your health care provider know what over-the-counter and herbal medications (if any) and what dietary supplements you are taking.
+Also, let your healthcare provider know what over-the-counter and herbal medicines (if any) and what dietary supplements you are taking.
 Make sure you don't miss any doses of medicines.
 Repetitive skipping or missing medicines can result in having you re-admitted to the hospital.

 One of the best ways to tell if your treatment is working involves your bathroom scale.
 Sudden weight gain may be a sign that your heart is having trouble.
-A change in medication may be all that’s needed to get you back on track.
-Weigh yourself every day, or as often as your provider tells you to.
-Call your health care provider if you gain more than two pounds in a day, five pounds in a week or another amount that your health care provider has asked you to report.
+A change in medicine may be all that’s needed to get you back on track.
+Weigh yourself every day, or as often as your healthcare provider tells you to.
+Call your healthcare provider if you gain more than two pounds in a day, five pounds in a week or another amount that your healthcare provider has asked you to report.